Let’s dive into both cards and see what they have to offer…

 So what are the differences between these two?
 And is there a time when the Amex card can be a better option than the MBNA?

-Let’s review six factors to see how they stack up.
+Let’s review seven factors to see how they stack up.

-The MBNA card has an annual fee of $89, $10 lower than the Amex Card.
+The Scotiabank card has an annual fee of $99, same as the Amex card.

 The Amex card will give your cash back every September as a statement credit.